Raduta-Alexandru/mallocers-veridion/stockBrokerStrategy.md

 # How de we interpret losing or tieing

-    If we lost we increase the price of our next word, but no more than the difference of out absolute cost difference IF we are leading
+    If we lost we increase the price of our next word, but no more than the difference of our absolute cost difference IF we are leading